Written by Angel Campa, Founder

 Output Structure126 fields in a fixed, typed schema - identical format on every extractionFree-form prose or markdown; format varies by prompt and sessionLextract

-Long Document HandlingProcesses leases up to 200 pages with AWS Textract OCR for scanned documents200K token context window handles long documents natively; cannot process scanned PDFs without text layerLextract
+Long Document HandlingProcesses leases up to 200 pages; AI reads scanned and digital PDFs natively200K token context window handles long documents natively; cannot process scanned PDFs without text layerLextract

-Confidence ScoringPer-field confidence blending OCR and AI signals with cross-field validationNo confidence scoring - cannot indicate which extractions are uncertainLextract
+Confidence ScoringPer-field confidence from cross-pass agreement and field-level validatorsNo confidence scoring - cannot indicate which extractions are uncertainLextract

 Red Flag Detection20 automated rules across 3 severity levels, purpose-built for CRE riskCan identify risks if prompted, but not systematic or automaticLextract